tyjo/dystruct/supp/scripts/README.md

 The script `plot_Q.py` plots stacked bar plots for ancestry estimates while (optionally) mantaining colors across K. It has four required arguments:

 1. the filepath to the Q matrix to plot
-2. the value of K to plot
-3. population labels of each sample (one per line, corresponding to each row of Q)
+2. population labels of each sample (one per line, corresponding to each row of Q)
-4. and the order to plot populations (one per line, corresponding to each row of Q)
+3. and the order to plot populations (one per line, corresponding to each row of Q)

 Calling

 ```
-python plot_Q.py Q3 3 samplelabels poporder
+python plot_Q.py Q3 samplelabels poporder
 ```

 will plot the results for 3 populations, where samples are grouped by their populations defined in `samplelabels` and ordered according to `poporder.` Within each population, samples are sorted by the ancestry proportions of their major contributing population.